ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 > "A provisional Government shall be formed for the State of Palestine as soon as possible, in accordance with circumstances and the evolution of events."

-According to available information, on April 2, 1989, the PLO's Central Council elected Yasser Arafat as president of the self-proclaimed Palestinian state and designated [Faruq al-Qaddumi](https://en.wikipedia.org/wiki/Faruq_al-Qaddumi) as foreign minister.
+According to available information, on April 2, 1989, the PLO's Central Council elected Yasser Arafat as president of the "State of Palestine" and designated [Faruq al-Qaddumi](https://en.wikipedia.org/wiki/Faruq_al-Qaddumi) as foreign minister.

 > "On April 2, 1989, the PLO's Central Council unanimously elected Arafat president of the self-proclaimed Palestinian state and designated Faruk Qaddumi as foreign minister ..."